Are you currently studying at University? Do you want to make a difference in the world when it comes to living and working more sustainably?

 Who should apply?

 We’re looking for participants with an interest in sustainability and creating change in an organisational context.
-We select group participants to ensure a diversity of skills and career aspirations because we believe that for the world to be sustainable we need change agents working in all types of organisations and industries.
-Preference is given to students in their final years of study.
+We select students with a diversity of skills and career aspirations because we believe that for the world to be sustainable we need change agents working in all types of organisations and industries.
 The program is especially designed for those who:

 - Have a passion for the environment, social justice and sustainability regardless of whether they have experience or are studying in this field